UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Background

-\begin{definition}[Deep causal models (DCM)~\citep{kocaoglu2018causalgan,xia2021causal,rahman2024modular}] \normalfont A neural net architecture $\mathbb{G}$ is called a deep causal model (DCM) for an ADMG $G=(\mathbf{V},\mathcal{E})$ if it consists of a collection of neural nets, one $f_i$ (or interchangeably $f_{V_i}$) for each $V_i\in\mathbf{V}$ such that i) each $f_i$ accepts a sufficiently high-dimensional noise vector $N_i$, ii) the output of $f_j$ is input to $f_i$ iff $V_j\in Pa_G(V_i)$, iii) $N_i=N_j$ iff $V_i,V_j$ share an unobserved confounder.
+To efficiently find the bounds for causal effects, we model the SCM with deep neural networks. \begin{definition}[Deep causal models, DCM)~\citep{kocaoglu2018causalgan,xia2021causal,rahman2024modular}] \normalfont A neural net architecture $\mathbb{G}$ is called a deep causal model (DCM) for an ADMG $G=(\mathbf{V},\mathcal{E})$ if it consists of a collection of neural nets, one $f_i$ (or interchangeably $f_{V_i}$) for each $V_i\in\mathbf{V}$ such that i) each $f_i$ accepts a sufficiently high-dimensional noise vector $N_i$, ii) the output of $f_j$ is input to $f_i$ iff $V_j\in Pa_G(V_i)$, iii) $N_i=N_j$ iff $V_i,V_j$ share an unobserved confounder.
 Functions in DCM, $\G=\{f_{1},...,f_{n}\}$ are parameterized by $\Theta= \{\theta_1, ... , \theta_{|\V|}\}$.
 Similar to the original data distribution, $P(\V)$, we define ${P}_{\theta}(\V)$ to be the distribution induced by the DCM.
 Sufficiently high-dimensional noise vectors $N_i$, e.g., Gaussian, can replace both the exogenous noises and the unobserved confounders in the true SCM.
 We consider DCM to be \emph{representative enough for an SCM} if the neural networks have sufficiently many parameters to induce the same observed distribution as the true SCM.
-When a latent confounder $U$ affects two observed variables $X$ and $Y$, we can match the joint distribution $P(X,Y)$ by feeding the same prior noise $N_X=N_Y$ (as confounders) into both neural architectures $f_X, f_Y$. \end{definition}

-\begin{theorem} \citep{kocaoglu2018causalgan,xia2021causal,rahman2024modular} Consider any SCM $S=(\mathbf{V}, \mathcal{N}, \mathcal{U}, \mathcal{F}, P(.) )$.
-A DCM $\G=\{f_{1},...,f_{n}\}$ for $G$ entails the same identifiable interventional distributions as the SCM $S$ if it entails the same observational distribution. \end{theorem} \begin{definition}[Causal effect with DCM] \normalfont To perform a hard intervention ${do(}X=x)$, we manually set the values for the intervened variables as $X=x$ instead of using their neural network.
-Then, we feed forward those values into their children and the rest of the mechanisms will work as usual to generate their corresponding values from which we can estimate the causal effect $P(y|do(x))$ and ATE.
+When a latent confounder $U$ affects two observed variables $X$ and $Y$, we can match the joint distribution $P(X,Y)$ by feeding the same noise $N_X=N_Y$ (as confounders) into both $f_X, f_Y$. \end{definition} \begin{definition}[Causal effect with DCM] \normalfont To perform a hard intervention ${do(}X=x)$, we manually set the values for the intervened variables as $X=x$ instead of using their neural network.
+Then, we feed forward those values into their children and the rest of the mechanisms will work as usual to generate their corresponding values from which we can estimate the causal effect $P(y|\Do(x))$ and ATE.
 A loss function measuring $d(P(\mathbf{V}, P_{\theta}(\mathbf{V}))$ can be used to train DCM's end-to-end differentiable networks.
-When causal effects are not pointwise identifiable, we add an additional loss function to maximize or minimize the causal effects. \end{definition}
+When causal effects are not pointwise identifiable, we add an additional loss function to maximize or minimize the causal effects.
+Please check Theorem~\ref{th:identifiability} for details. \end{definition}